403-html/the-qa-architecture-handbook/README.md

 ## Sections & Resources

-- Go to Section 1: Foundation - Cultivating a Quality Culture
+- Go to Section 1: Culture foundation - cultivating a quality culture
-- Go to Section 2: Core Infrastructure - Monitoring and Early Detection
+- Go to Section 2: Core infrastructure - monitoring and early detection
-- Go to Section 3: Automated Testing - Building Confidence at Scale
+- Go to Section 3: Automations - building confidence at scale
-- Go to Section 4: Exploratory and Manual Testing - The Human Touch
+- Go to Section 4: Exploratory and manual testing - the human touch